What are the ingredients in Jolt Gum?

 - Bev S., Detroit

 Thanks!
 Great idea Bev – thinking along similar lines, we designed the Jolt gum to allow you to control the dosing.
-One pellet = a "regular," non-Jolt Cola.
-Two pellets = the caffeine boost of a coffee.
-Three pellets… you get the idea.
+One pellet = a "regular" Cola.
+Two pieces = the caffeine boost of a coffee or energy drink.
+Five pellets gives you the lift of an energy shot.

 Do you guys hang out with the 5th Trident dentist who wouldn't recommend sugarless gum for his patients who chew gum?
 And shouldn't they survey more than 5 dentists?